| Date | 1904 CE |

 | Current location | The Smithsonian’s National Museum of the American Indian |

-Originally published in The North American Indian, Volume 1 (1907), plate 35, the photograph was part of a limited edition of approximately 272 sets.
-It is now housed in prestigious collections, including the Library of Congress, the Smithsonian’s National Museum of the American Indian, and Northwestern University Library.
+The photograph was first published as plate 35 in The North American Indian, volume 1, in 1907, as part of a limited edition of roughly 272 sets.
+Since then, it has entered several major collections, including the Library of Congress, the Smithsonian’s National Museum of the American Indian, and Northwestern University Library.
+Today it remains one of Curtis’s memorable early portraits, both for its visual power and for the questions it continues to raise about representation, preservation, and cultural memory.

 -